giulitn/giulitn/README.md

 - 👋 Hi, I’m @giulitn
-- 👀 I’m interested in backend software engineering
+- 👀 I’m a Sofware Engineer
-- 📫 How to reach me Slack @giuli
+- 📫 How to reach me: giuliana.latin@gmail.com

 <!---
 giulitn/giulitn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.